 Venovenous isolated ultrafiltration is sometimes used to remove fluid in patients with heart failure, although it is usually reserved for those unresponsive or resistant to diuretics.

 - Arrhythmias: see separate Atrial Fibrillation article.
 Pacing is recommended in patients haemodynamically compromised by severe bradycardia or heart block.

 - Renal dysfunction may limit the use of ACE inhibitors and AIIRAs; progressive acute kidney injury and volume overload may require renal replacement therapy.

 - Surgical options include coronary revascularisation, correction of anatomical lesions, valve replacement or reconstruction, mechanical assist devices for temporary circulatory support and heart transplantation.

-- For ongoing management, see separate article on Heart Failure Management.
+For ongoing management, see separate Heart Failure Management article.
 Review the patient's current medication and care needs.

 The prognosis for patients with acute pulmonary oedema depends on the underlying cause, the patient's age and comorbidities, and the speed of diagnosis and initiation of effective treatment.

 Further reading and references

 Murray JF; Pulmonary edema: pathophysiology and diagnosis.
 Int J Tuberc Lung Dis.
 2011 Feb15(2):155-60, i.